Ulyssedev/Ulyssedev/README.md

 - 👋 Hi, I’m @TheLowHigh
 - 👀 I’m interested in coding and automation.
-- 🌱 I’m currently learning Python, HTML, CSS, Javascript adn firebase.
+- 🌱 I’m currently learning Python, HTML, CSS, Javascript and firebase.
 - 🤯 I’m looking to collaborate on any project involving one of those languages.
 - 📫 How to reach me : LowHigh#3269 on discord